 - Frame-Up: The killer subtly manipulates the village into thinking the village idiot is the vampire.

 - Have You Told Anyone Else?: Von Neimann takes advantage of his trusted community position by being the first to know of any evidence for his crimes, so he can snuff out whomever told him.
+He asks Georgiana this after she finds the incriminating crucifix in Emil's room, and when she answers that she hasn't, she becomes the next victim.

 - Nightmare Fuel Station Attendant: Herman, the village idiot, has many pet bats when most of the village is terrified of them.